anitaa1990/Android-Cheat-sheet/README.md

  * <b>Launch modes in Android?</b></br>
-   * <b>Standard</b>: When an activity is launched, it will create a new instance of the activity and it be added separately to the backstack.
+   * <b>Standard</b>: It creates a new instance of an activity in the task from which it was started.
+Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
+     * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.
-   * <b>SingleTop</b>: It is the same as the standard, except if there is a previous instance of the activity that exists in the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.
+   * <b>SingleTop</b>: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.
-   * <b>SingleTask</b>: The activity will have only one instance.
+     * Example: Suppose there is an activity stack of A -> B. Now if we launch C with the launch mode as “singleTop”, the new stack will be A -> B -> C as usual.
+     * Now if there is an activity stack of A -> B -> C. If we launch C again with the launch mode as “singleTop”, the new stack will still be A -> B -> C.
+   * <b>SingleTask</b>: A new task will always be created and a new instance will be pushed to the task as the root one.
 So if the activity is already in the task, the intent will be redirected to onNewIntent() else a new instance will be created.
+At a time only one instance of activity will exist.
+     * Example: Suppose there is an activity stack of A -> B -> C -> D. Now if we launch D with the launch mode as “singleTask”, the new stack will be A -> B -> C -> D as usual.
+     * Now if there is an activity stack of A -> B -> C -> D.  If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be A -> B. Activities C and D will be destroyed.
    * <b>SingleInstance</b>: Same as single task but the system does not launch any activities in the same task as this activity.
-If new activities are launched, they are done so in a separate task.</br>
+If new activities are launched, they are done so in a separate task.
+     * Eg: Suppose there is an activity stack of A -> B -> C -> D. If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be:
+     * Task1 — A -> B -> C  and Task2 — D</br>

  * <b>How does the activity respond when the user rotates the screen?</b></br>